GSA/site-scanning-documentation/pages/scan_statuses.md

-# Scan Statuses Explained (technical status in parenthesis)
+# Scan Statuses Explained (technical status in parenthesis; remediation in sub-bullet)
 - **Completed** - The scan was able to run successfully.
   - No remediation needed.
 - **Address Unreachable** - Often the result of a site no longer existing.
 (ERR_ADDRESS_UNREACHABLE)